An Anthology of Eighteenth Century Charms

 A 'charm' in English can refer either to (1) a spoken spell or incantation or (2) a physical amulet or tally used for protection.

-The Chinese (Mainland) and Japanese versions use words referring to oral incantations (魔咒 mózhòu and 呪文 jumon).
+The Simplified Chinese (China) and Japanese versions use words referring to oral incantations (魔咒 mózhòu and 呪文 jumon).

 Vietnamese chooses the physical interpretation with bùa phép, which refers to magical symbols written on wood, paper, or cloth.